Shark-ML/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 ======================= ===================== ===============================================
 Option           	    Values                Effect
 ======================= ===================== ===============================================
-BUILD_SHARED_LIBS      	ON/**OFF**            Builds Shark as shared lib.
-Boost_USE_STATIC_LIBS   ON/**OFF**            Searches und uses the static boost libraries.
+BUILD_SHARED_LIBS      	ON/**OFF**            Builds Shark as shared library Boost_USE_STATIC_LIBS   ON/**OFF**            Searches and uses the static boost libraries,
                                               Be aware, that linking static Boost
                                               libraries to a dynamic Shark BOOST_ROOT              Path                  Path to boost, if it is not installed in a default path.
-                                              can result in problems during build!
+                                              Can result in problems during build!
-ENABLE_ATLAS            **ON**/OFF            Enables ATLAS as linear algebra library if found.
+ENABLE_ATLAS            **ON**/OFF            Enables ATLAS as linear algebra library if found;
-                                              Ignored on MacOSX as Accelerate is favourable.
-ATLAS_ROOT              Path                  Additional Path to search for an ATLAS
-                                              installation, if ATLAS is not installed in a system path.
-ATLAS_FULL_LAPACK       ON/**OFF**            Indicates whether ATLAS comes with the full
-                                              LAPACK support.
-ENABLE_ACCELERATE       **ON**/OFF            Enables Accelerate as linear algebra library.
-                                              Only enabled on MacOSX ENABLE_OPENMP           **ON**/OFF            Enables OpenMP support if supported by the platform.
-BUILD_DOCUMENTATION     ON/**OFF**            Builds the documentation. requires doxygen.
-BUILD_EXAMPLES          **ON**/OFF            Builds the examples
-BUILD_TESTING           **ON**/OFF            Builds the tests
-CMAKE_BUILD_TYPE        Debug/**Release**     Builds Shark in Debug or Release mode.
+                                              ignored on MacOSX as Accelerate is favourable ATLAS_ROOT              Path                  Additional path to search for an ATLAS installation, if ATLAS is not installed in a system path ATLAS_FULL_LAPACK       ON/**OFF**            Indicates whether ATLAS comes with the full LAPACK support ENABLE_ACCELERATE       **ON**/OFF            Enables Accelerate as linear algebra library, only enabled on MacOSX ENABLE_OPENMP           **ON**/OFF            Enables OpenMP support if supported by the platform BUILD_DOCUMENTATION     ON/**OFF**            Builds the documentation, requires doxygen BUILD_EXAMPLES          **ON**/OFF            Builds the examples BUILD_TESTING           **ON**/OFF            Builds the tests CMAKE_BUILD_TYPE        Debug/**Release**     Builds Shark in Debug or Release mode.
-                                              In debug, the linbrary is called shark_debug CMAKE_INSTALL_PREFIX    Path **/usr/local**   Installation path for Shark.
+                                              In debug, the linbrary is called shark_debug CMAKE_INSTALL_PREFIX    Path **/usr/local**   Installation path for Shark

 ======================= ===================== ===============================================